 Higher Sensitivity to Alcohol

 Many patients with concussions report that they feel more sensitive to alcohol after their injury.
 Even those with a high alcohol tolerance may find that one or two drinks are enough to make them feel extremely drunk.
 This can be a problem because alcohol impairment is quite risky.
-Patients with concussions can easily underestimate their level of drunkenness and end up doing unsafe things like driving while impaired.
+Patients with concussions can easily underestimate their level of drunkenness and end up doing unsafe things and impulsive decision-making, like driving while impaired.

 Further Risk of Injury

 One of the most essential parts of concussion recovery is avoiding further injury.
 Since the brain is already damaged, even a small fall or light bump to the head can result in another, far more severe concussion.
-Therefore, doctors often recommend patients avoid all physical activity in the weeks after their concussion.
+Therefore, neurologists often recommend patients avoid all physical activity in the weeks after their concussion.
 Since alcohol often causes reduced inhibitions and coordination issues, it’s very risky.
-Patients can end up tripping, falling, or bumping into things, and that can further harm their brain.
+Patients can end up tripping, falling, or bumping into things, and that can further harm the brain.

 Safety Guidelines for Managing a Concussion